 New exterior coatings and interior paints have issues with adhering to the previous substrate.
 This is worse with darker colours because of the volume of tints in the paint.
 The solution for now is to use a good bonding primer.
 Some of the better primers are Urethane Modified Acrylics (UMA) and they will adhere to anything.
 We used them on hard surfaces such as glass or ceramic tiles with no issues.
 The solutions are now available for a conscious contractor to deliver a successful paint job.

 The Plan and Sequencing the Job

 The most successful paint jobs start in a meeting room.
 Right before the estimate, meet with the contractor and describe the specific situation of the facility.
 Which areas can be done during business hours and how?
 Are there any people on vacation?
 How much can be painted during weekends?
+What will our employees do when you paint the washrooms?
 The more concerns you share, the more time the contractor has to address them in the proposal.